 The Bureau of Reclamation will submit reproducible plans to the region Utilities Engineer.
-The region will submit the reproducible plans, along with their recommendations for approval, to the HQ Utilities Unit for review and approval.
+The region will submit the reproducible plans, along with their recommendations for approval, to HQ Utilities for review and approval.
 Following execution (ARTICLE 9 approval) of the plans, they will be sent to the region Utilities Engineer, who will transmit a copy to the Bureau of Reclamation.